 Music writers, bloggers and producers are extremely busy and receive thousands of emails per day from new artists, so to capture their attention, they need to believe there’s a demand for you.
 If you feel that you have successfully captured an audience already by yourself, it may be time for you to outsource, to help you tell the story of how you’ve been able to generate so much of a buzz on your own.

 In this digital age, most of your engagement with fans and the media will be online but this isn’t just online reviews, features and interviews.
 Make sure you’ve also started to create that buzz on your social media platforms, you’ve got a website and even started an email newsletter.
 A journalist will look into all of these things when considering if they want to feature you too.
+Also, having a large social media following with be attractive to the press as the idea of you sharing the coverage, will be something the media wants.

 4. You have the Budget